Skip to main content

 train_batch_size_per_deviceint1The batch size per device to use for training, without considering gradient accumulation.

-train_pathstrN/AThe location of the training dataset.
+train_pathUnion[str, ReadConfig]N/AThe location of the training dataset as well as its read configuration.
 It can be a local path or a remote path on s3 or gcs.

 trainer_resourcesdictThe rank-zero worker resources to use during training.
 It is a dictionary that maps the rank-zero worker to the correct resource type.
 For example, {'memory': 10_000_000_000} means we want rank-zero to be scheduled on a machine with at least 10G of RAM, e.g. for weight aggregation during checkpointing.
 Rank-zero worker can have different resource requirements compared to rank-non-zero workers.
 Usually we put different memory requirement for rank-0 in full-parameter fine-tuning to provide more CPU-RAM for weight aggregation.
 See example configs.